IrfanChairurrachman/kuylah-backend/README.md

 - To commit your changes, run `git commit -m "your message"`. run `git log` to see if your commit are working.

-- Upload your file to github by running `git push origin master`.
+- Upload your file to github by running `git push origin main`.
 See your latest update on your github repo.

 - Make pull request to source code.

 ### Running code in VM GCP

+- get latest project version by `git pull origin main` or if didn't exist yet, download it by `git clone [git url]`

 - go to kuylah/settings.py and change ALLOWED_HOSTS from empty to your VM IP address.